How hard is the real estate test?

 Will the exam be written or computer-based?

 In most states, the real estate exam is administered as a computer-based, proctored exam at a designated testing center.
+For details on where you can take your real estate exam — including testing center locations, scheduling, and what to bring on exam day — see our dedicated guide.

 When do I pay the real estate exam fee?

 You’ll need to pay the exam fee before you can sit for the test.
 Most testing facilities accept payment via credit card, and some may also accept cashier’s checks.
-Payments can be made online, by phone, or through mail.
+Payments can be made online, by phone, or by mail.

 Once the payment is processed, you can schedule your exam date.
 Plan your payment and registration to secure your preferred test day.